jeminw/Jexel/README.md

 # Jexel
-A modern, futuristic pixel-style font inspired by technology, gaming, and cyberpunk culture.
+Fonts, A modern, futuristic pixel-style font inspired by technology, gaming, and cyberpunk culture.

 ## Overview
 Jexel is a sleek pixel font designed for tech-forward creative projects.
 Combining clean geometric shapes with a sharp digital aesthetic, it’s perfect for: